Simple isotherm equations to fit type I adsorption data: Theory

 \section{Theory}

-\subsection{The General Adsorption Isotherm}
+\subsection{The general adsorption isotherm}

-Consider a single-component gas in equilibrium with an adsorbate phase.
-Suppose that the adsorbate phase can be divided into $M$ identical cells that weakly interact between each other.
+Consider a single-component gas in equilibrium with an adsorbate phase and suppose that the adsorbate phase can be divided into $M$ identical cells that are not interacting in the ensemble picture.
+This means that they are coupled by a very small interaction such that the exchange of molecules in between cells takes place in a time scale which is large in comparison with the characteristic time scales of the fundamental molecular processes that occur inside each cell.
 The total number of cells is temperature-independent and the cell volume as well.
-Now, let us regard a particular cell as a subsystem of interest and the remaining $M-1$ cells that surround this subsystem as a bath.
-It is assumed that the effect of the adsorbent on the adsorbate manifests only by means of an interaction potential and the adsorbate presence on the adsorbent surface (or cavities) does not affect its properties.
-Define the following partition functions:

-where $\Lambda$ is the deBroglie thermal wavelength, $V$ and $N$ are the adsorbate phase volume (or area) and the total number of adsorbed molecules, respectively, $v_{\mr{s}}$ and $n$ are the volume (or area) and number of molecules of the subsystem, respectively, and $d$ is the adsorbate phase dimension.
-The potential energy $\ms{U}$ may be decomposed into three contributions:

-the term $\ms{U}_{\mr{S}}$ is the potential energy of a subsystem and $\ms{U}_{\mr{B}}$ is the bath potential energy, these potentials are the sum of the molecule-molecule and the molecule-solid interaction potentials.
-The term $\ms{U}_{\sigma}$ represents the interaction between the subsystem and the bath.
-Consider the usual probability density for the canonical ensemble \cite{hill1,landau}:

-where $C$ is a constant.
-If we integrate over the subsystem's phase space and the bath's phase space, we obtain the probability of finding $n$ molecules in the subsystem volume $v_{\mr{s}}$ and $N-n$ molecules in the bath volume $V-v_{\mr{s}}$:

-It is plausible to assume that a maximum of $n_{\mr{s}}$ molecules can adsorb on the subsystem (the adsorbent has a saturation limit).
-Therefore, in order to eliminate the arbitrary constant $C$, we can write:
+It is plausible to assume that a maximum of $n_{\mr{s}}$ molecules can adsorb on the subsystem, i.e. the adsorbent has a saturation limit.
+Under these assumptions we can express the grand canonical partition function $\Xi$ as a product of subsystem's partition functions \cite{hill2}: